Dhanasri-Parisam/Task-Calender/README.md

 ### 3️⃣ Customize
 Modify the CSS styles in `styles.css` or enhance the JavaScript logic in `script.js` to fit your needs.

+🔍 Functionality Breakdown

+📅 Yearly Calendar Navigation

+Users can navigate between different years using arrow buttons.

+The current year is highlighted to indicate the active selection.

+✅ Task Management for Each Day

+Clicking on any date opens a task planner modal.

+Users can add tasks, mark tasks as completed, or remove tasks.

+Completed tasks are visually distinguished from pending ones.

+💾 Local Storage Integration

+All tasks are stored using local storage, ensuring data persistence.

+Even after refreshing the page or closing the browser, the tasks remain saved.

+🎨 Modern UI with Responsive Design

+Designed with a clean and minimalistic interface.

+Works seamlessly across various screen sizes, including desktops, tablets, and mobile devices.

+📱 Mobile-Friendly Hamburger Menu

+A responsive navigation menu optimized for mobile users.

+Allows quick access to key features of the planner.

+🎭 Full-Screen Sections for Different Views

+Users can switch between different views such as monthly, weekly, or daily task views.

+The UI provides a seamless transition between sections.

+🎯 Task Completion Indicator

+Days with completed tasks are visually highlighted.

+A progress indicator helps users track their pending vs. completed tasks.

 ## 🔧 Future Enhancements

 - 📌 **Drag-and-drop Task Reordering**